 Catalytic stoves are even more heat efficient than non-catalytic appliances.
 Smoke and other byproducts of combustion are passed through a metal-plated grate that causes the smoke to ignite.
 This increases the amount of heat available and cuts down on the amount of smoke and creosote.

-At low temperatures, an average catalytic stoves can reach 30 hours of burn time without having to add more wood.
-On higher settings, the burn time is approximately 8 to 12 hours.
+At low temperatures, an average catalytic stove can reach 30 hours of burn time without having to add more wood.
+When on higher settings, the burn time is approximately 8 to 12 hours.
 With such high efficiency in the catalytic stove models, it is possible for a cord of wood to last an entire season.

 One downside of catalytic stoves is that they require some maintenance of the catalyst.
 If using the proper fuel (i.e. not burning treated lumber, glossy paper, or other things that might clog up the catalyst), the catalyst should last around 5 years.
 Catalytic stoves also require you to preheat the catalyst to a certain temperature before closing the damper.

-The average consumption for different fireplace models can give you a guideline for estimating what you should expect to use during one season, but it is important to remember that burn time and wood consumption can vary from stove to stove.
-Even appliances from the same category may have different efficiency ratings.
+The average consumption for different fireplace models can give you a guideline for estimating what you should expect to use during one season, but it is important to remember that burn time and wood consumption can vary from each hearth appliance, whether a fireplace, stove, or an insert.
+Even hearth appliances from the same category may have different efficiency ratings.

 Since wood is usually more expensive in the winter, it is a good idea to purchase a little more than you think you will need to make sure that you will have plenty.
 If stored properly, you can use any leftover wood the following season.

-If you are experiencing unanticipated wood consumption or have questions about new appliances, our techs are available to assist you and would be glad to help you troubleshoot any issues you might have.
+If you are experiencing unanticipated wood consumption or have questions about your fireplace, stove, insert, or some other hearth appliance, our techs are available to assist you and would be glad to help you troubleshoot any issues you might have.